buzypi/angularjs-comment-thread-example/README.md

 AngularJS Comments Thread Example
 =================================

 This snippet shows the power of AngularJS's use of recursive templates to render composite data like a comments thread.
-A comments thread is a good example as it has both lists and maps and also is recursive by nature.
+A comments thread is a good example as it has both lists and maps and also is composite by nature.

 The example also shows the data-binding abilities and controllers which are kept completely independent of presentation (UI) code.